 Land leeches

-Ski socks over pants worked well and none got through.
+Iriomote has a lot of land leeches, to avoid them ski socks over pants worked well and none got through.
 My friend was wearing thinner socks and they were able to bite through.
 As you can see one of us wasn't wearing any socks and he peed on his legs/feet throughout the day, he didn't have any either.
-Pick whichever you're most compfortable with ;) but there are a lot of leeches.
+Pick whichever one you're most compfortable with ;) but there are a lot of leeches.
 I picked maybe 30-40 off of my socks.

 Also if they do get through, salt works.
 They come right off.